📍 Los Angeles 📞 (310) 526-0200

 What is an apostille and why do I need it for my FBI background check?

-An apostille certifies your FBI background check for use in Hague Convention countries.
-It proves your document is authentic and accepted internationally.
-For countries not in the Hague Convention, embassy or consular legalization is required.
+An apostille certifies your FBI background check for use in countries that follow the Hague Apostille Convention.
+It confirms that the document is authentic and recognized internationally.
+For countries that are not part of the Hague Convention, embassy or consular legalization is required instead.
+Learn more about the process on our Apostille Services page.

 How can I speed up the FBI background check and apostille process?